 People want, I'm like, okay, if they want to see me, they can watch the TV show.

-I like the mystery of old time radio.
+I like the mystery of old-time radio.

 Radio is a heart medium.

-I love this country, I want this country to succeed, and you can't fake it four hours a day.
+And you can't fake it four hours a day.

 You know, maybe somebody could pull it off.